Cylix/Reflex/README.md

 `reflection_maker::invoke` is overloaded for C-Style functions: `reflection_maker<RetVal(Params...)>::invoke("function_name", ...)`.

+## Making Reflection with instance

+By default, reflection for member function is done on a new object.

+It is however possible to make reflection on a custom object instance.

+`cpp_reflection::reflection_maker<void(const std::string&, float)>::invoke(&some_obj, "SomeClass", "other_fct", some_str, some_float);` will invoke `SomeClass::other_fct` on some_obj instance.

+For the moment, this feature only work for raw pointer to the object.
+Making the same thing with copy, ref, shared_ptr and unique_ptr is under development.

 # How does it work
 `REGISTER_CLASS_FUNCTIONS` and `REGISTER_FUNCTIONS` macros are based on the `REGISTER_REFLECTABLE` macro The `REGISTER_REFLECTABLE` macro uses variadic macro parameters and works with Boost.PP in order to iterate through the list of functions.